 In everything that you do, you will have the backing of a strong pastoral team who will monitor your progress and offer you the support and encouragement to make the most of your Sixth Form life.
 Mrs Winder, Head of Sixth Form oversees the general running of Sixth Form life.
-She is supported by the Year Heads, Mrs Furey and Mr Radcliffe, and a team of Year 12 and Year 13 tutors.
+She is supported by the Year Heads, Mr Radcliffe and Mr Hitchin, and a team of Year 12 and Year 13 tutors.
 Our Sixth Form PSHEE programme also focuses on your health and well-being.

 The Sixth Form offers you the chance to make the vital transition between school life and Further Education and/or your working life.
 The Careers Advisory programme will provide you with all the support you need to research Higher Education and career options, as well as to build up your CV through work experience and the development of your soft skills.

 The Best of Both Worlds

 In preparation for University and working life, the Riley Sixth Form Centre offers you the chance to study alongside members of the Boys’ Division, as well as share the same recreational space.
 You also have the opportunity to interact with members of the Boys’ Division in a number of joint societies and extra-curricular activities.

 At the same time, the majority of your lessons will be taught in single-sex groups, which means that your teachers will be able to focus on your needs as a female student.
 You will also have the fun and camaraderie of belonging to a large group of independently minded young women, who have the confidence and community spirit to enjoy life in a girls’ school to the full.